aishwarya-0409/Project-26/README.md

 # Project-26

-# Biryani Recipe Card
+# Chicken Biryani Recipe Card

-In India, the eternal favourite for a special Sunday  or a party dish is definitely a perfectly layered  Biryani, dum cooked to perfection!
-And it’s a visual delight too – a beautiful array of long-grained , tender  and pungent spices studded with fresh mint and coriander, topped with fried onions and boiled  wedges.  is a good quality protein and when combined with , herbs, spices and yogurt, it makes a healthy and  one pot meal – like every classic  dum biryani should be.
+In India, the eternal favourite for a special Sunday  or a party dish is definitely a perfectly layered Chicken Biryani, dum cooked to perfection!
+And it’s a visual delight too – a beautiful array of long-grained , tender  and pungent spices studded with fresh mint and coriander, topped with fried onions and boiled  wedges.
+Chicken is a good quality protein and when combined with , herbs, spices and yogurt, it makes a healthy and  one pot meal – like every classic Chicken dum biryani should be.
 Just serve it piping hot essentially with a raita and  or kachumber and wait for all the praises coming your way!
-I would also suggest trying out this recipe of Brown  Biryani with Chutney .
+I would also suggest trying out this recipe of Chicken Biryani with Chutney .
 - Prep Time : 21-25 minutes
 - Cook time : 16-20 minutes
 - Serve : 4
 - Level Of Cooking : Moderate
 - Taste : Spicy

-- Ingredients for  Biryani Recipe
+- Ingredients for Chicken Biryani Recipe :

-   - Boneless  600 grams
+   - Boneless Chicken 600 grams
    - Basmati  1 1/2 cups
    - Oil 3 tablespoons
    - Cinnamon 1 inch stick